syncthing/docs/users/config.rst

 tempIndexMinBlocks
     When exchanging index information for incomplete transfers, only take into account files that have at least this many blocks.

+fsync
+    Transfer updated (from other devices) files to permanent storage before committing the changes to the internal database.
+    When the system crashes after the internal database but before changed files got written to disk, Syncthing will distribute old or broken versions of these files on the next start.

 Listen Addresses
 ^^^^^^^^^^^^^^^^